 I believe many costs are bundled together into the heading “other costs” and may or may not include provision for spending on things like Trade Insurance, licensing costs (Premises, Personal, PRS for Music or PPL for recorded music) and provision should be made for these in a detailed Profit & Loss Account.

-There is no longer provision within the BBPA analysis for depreciation and interest, one would normally expect these costs to be taken out of net profit and not included in operating costs so one ends up with a true EBITDA (Earnings Before Interest, Tax, Deprecation and Amortisation), which I believe is a better way to assess profit/loss.
+There is no longer provision within the BBPA analysis for depreciation and interest is on capital (not working capital), one would normally expect these costs to be taken out of net profit and not included in operating costs so one ends up with a true EBITDA (Earnings Before Interest, Tax, Deprecation and Amortisation), which I believe is a better way to assess profit/loss.
 EBITDA allows a more meaningful comparison of business models as depreciation and interest costs are not only peculiar to specific pubs but are also dependent on other factors such as accounting methods (for depreciation) and finance costs (interest).

 Accordingly one can extrapolate an approximation of average operating costs for pubs as a percentage of their turnover from the BBPA benchmarks (ALMR benchmark is bracketed where appropriate):

 - Rates – 3.3%

 - Utilities – 3.7% (4.4%)

 - Marketing/Promotion/Telephone – 1.3%

 - Bank & Card Charges – 0.6%